Handbook of Structural Brain MRI Analysis

 - T2-weighted, T2-FLAIR, susceptibility-weighted imaging (SWI), arterial spin labelling (ASL)

 - T2-weighted is a scan acquired when you want to look at possible pathology, for example, white matter hyperintensities (WMHs), strokes, tumours, cysts, etc. In normal ageing, WMHs first appear lining the inner border of the lateral ventricles, referred to as periventricular leukomalacia (PVL), which often begins after the age of 40.
 Large WMHs within cortical or subcortical matter are often representative of pathology, although WMH ‘dots’ can be as well (sometimes referred to as ‘punctate’).
-For example, these can be representative of whit e matter disease sometimes related to late-onset major depression.
+For example, these can be representative of white matter disease sometimes related to late-onset major depression.
 The rule-of-thumb is that one WMH per decade is within acceptable limits.
 T2-FLAIR is like a T2-weighted scan but the colour of the cerebrospinal fluid (CSF) is inverted.
 That is, instead of CSF appearing white, it is black on a FLAIR scan.
 Hence, FLAIR stands for FLuid Attenuated Inversion Recovery.
-SWI focusses on the susceptibility of iron and myelination, hence, it is “susceptible” to alterations in iron and myelination.
+SWI focuses on the susceptibility of iron and myelination, hence, it is “susceptible” to alterations in iron and myelination.
 ASL is a sequence used to assess absolute measures of blood flow, rather than relative blood flow such as in dynamic contrast enhanced MRI (DCE-MRI).
-However, ASL is associated with quite high SAR (specific absorption rate), so sequences cannot be too long.
+However, ASL is associated with quite high SAR (specific absorption rate), so sequences cannot be too long, hence variations (such as pseudo continuous ASL, pCASL) is often preferred.

 What is T1-weighted useful for?